 - Marianne Rudisill, Clayton Lewis, Peter G. Polson “Human-Computer Interface Design: Success Stories, Emerging Methods, and Real-World Context”

 - Stuart Card “The Psychology of Human-Computer Interaction”

 - UX-Pin team “Interaction Design Best Practices” “Interaction Design & Complex Animations”

-We also suppose that not only designers but also project and sales managers dealing with design tasks have to take their time on reading some of those books so that they could get better understanding of the processes and tools and provide more efficient impact as well as closer communication with customers.
+We also suppose that not only designers but also project and sales managers dealing with design tasks have to take their time on reading some of those books so that they could get a better understanding of the processes and tools and provide a more efficient impact as well as closer communication with customers.